 - Hotel Bar – Berlin’s Kreuzberg hipsters come here after hanging out on the nearby Admiralbrücke.
 It can be very smoky inside.
 They’ve also got a bistro – good for lunch!

 - Klunkerkranich – Berlin’s best summertime bar.
 Located on the rooftop of a shopping centre’s parking garage in Neukölln, Klunkerkranich is custom-built each season.
 Pro tip: skip the entrance fee by hanging out at the smaller bar by the entrance.
 The bar only opens March through December.

-- Mein Haus Am See – this bar at Rosenthaler Platz is open 24/7 and has one of the best views in Berlin: stadium style seating allows you to check out all the cute hipsters below.
+- Mein Haus Am See – this bar at Rosenthaler Platz is open 24/7 and has one of the best views in Berlin: stadium-style seating allows you to check out all the cute Berlin hipsters below.
 They usually have DJs on in the early evenings and it gets loud as the evening progresses.

-- Multilayerladen – this cool hipster place is hidden behind the Kaiser’s supermarket at Kottbusser Tor.
+- Multilayerladen – this cool hipster place is hidden behind the Kaiser’s supermarket at Kottbusser Tor in Berlin.
 Once you walk through the curtain, you’ll find cheap drinks, good DJs and a cool vibe from the other visitors.